 Similarly, the wine Jesus provided at Galilee (Jn 2:1-11) was unlikely to be so that they who probably had already had too much (v.
 7), could become [more] drunk (Js 1:13)!
 No, to the contrary, read 2 Tim 2:19-20 again and you should deduct that this is not about [alcohol] use but abuse and the hospitality [provision, care, love, grace] of a Bridegroom that is able to abundantly [over-] supply, not for a utterly self-consumed self-righteous to lose his own self-control in lust and greed, but an opportunity to demonstrate [manifest] respect and love for the one who provided, even with Js 1:5 and Rom 8:14; 12:9 (Jn 4:24)…

 To endure a test does not mean that you should (i) stay in the test (adversity), or (ii) suspect God [Who is omniscient] of orchestrating the adversity to see if you would fail.
 No, the idea to the contrary is rather for us and those around us to see [test] if the correct insight [lesson, precept, principle, surpassing beyond knowledge] is present [taken by us] as part of being equipped for success to overcome any random adversity or sly and/or vicious attacks from an enemy and so to gain and to be useful to others as well to provide help or sound scriptural correct [Godly] advice and pray effectively (Mt10:8.
-See paper on “healing” and “Prayer”).
+See meditation on “healing” and “Prayer”).

 Proofs that God cannot tempt [sin]